nrfconnect/sdk-nrf/samples/bluetooth/mesh/light_ctrl/README.rst

 Testing
 =======

-After programming the sample to your development kit, you can test it by using a smartphone with Nordic Semiconductor's nRF Mesh app installed.
+After programming the sample to your development kit, you can test it by using a smartphone with `nRF Mesh mobile app`_ installed.
 Testing consists of provisioning the device and configuring it for communication with the mesh models.

 Provisioning the device